 Winter Break: Residence Halls are CLOSED.
 All students in College-owned housing are required to leave campus the day of their last exam.
 Students who have their final exam on Friday evening, December 8, must leave no later than 12:00 noon on Saturday, December 9 for winter break.

 End of academic year: Students are required to pack up, return their room keys and vacate campus housing within 24 hours of their last exam.
-Students who have their final exam on Friday evening, May 4, must leave campus no later than 12:00 noon on Saturday, May 5.
-Only graduating seniors, RA/House Managers, or students participating in graduation week events (in which late stay approval must be requested in writing and approved by the Associate Dean of Residence Life, John Hollemon, email@example.com) have permission to remain on campus through graduation.
-All graduating seniors and students involved with graduation events are required to vacate College-owned housing by 7:00PM on Saturday, May 12.
+Students who have their final exam on on the last day of the exam period must leave campus no later than 12:00 noon the following day.
+Only graduating seniors, Resident Advisors, or students participating in graduation week events (in which late stay approval must be requested in writing and approved by the Associate Dean of Housing and Residence Life, John Hollemon, email@example.com) have permission to remain on campus through graduation.
+All graduating seniors and students involved with graduation events are required to vacate College-owned housing by 7:00PM on Commencement Day.

 Room Condition Check-Out and Key Return (Mid-Term or End of Semester Check-Out)